owenwu811/multi-cloud-configuration/README.md

-# I built a terraform module that can be used to host a web application across both AWS and Azure clouds for failover and for business critical applications.
+# I built a terraform module that can be used to host a full-stack web application across both AWS and Azure clouds for failover and for business critical applications.

 #current known bugs that I discovered during testing:
 #azure resource groups needed to be manually deleted using the management console.
-Terraform destroy would delete everything except azure resource groups
+Terraform destroy would delete all infrastructure except Azure resource groups.

 #other notes and observations:
 #during testing, I noticed that some resources look much longer than others to destroy, such as the azure LB resource, took much longer to delete than other